What is the difference between a boutique firm like Fairmont Equities and a larger firm?

-No, we are independently owned and run.
+No, Fairmont Equities is 100% owned and run by Michael Gable.
 We also do not white label or use another firm’s research.

 We produce our own research and ideas.
 We will look at other research of course to get a balanced view, but we aren’t contracted to use anyone else’s ideas.

-We also only invest in Australian securities which means we don’t have other “products” to push to our clients.
+We also only invest in listed securities which means we don’t have other “products” to push to our clients.